top of page

 The Preserve is open to all people, and we see the basic right to enjoy the natural lands as greater than someone’s right to walk their dog off-leash.

-There are no exceptions to these new policies.
+No. There are no exceptions to these new policies.

 Can dogs still swim in Little Long Pond?

-Yes, dogs may swim at the four water access areas at Little Long Pond!
-Between 10 am-4 pm, May 1 – September 30, you can unleash your dog at a water access area so they can swim.
+Yes, dogs may swim at the four water access areas at Little Long Pond, Between 10 am-4 pm, May 1 – September 30, you can unleash your dog at a water access area so they can swim.
 You are expected to leash your dog when they are not swimming, and before you leave the water access area.

 If I am hiking on the Richard’s Trail with my dog, what should I do when I cross the Harbor Brook Trail?